The Bankrate promise

 There are three FAFSA deadlines: federal, state and college:

 - Federal: The federal FAFSA deadline is June 30 of the award year for which you need funding.
-For the 2023-24 award year, the deadline is June 30, 2024, although you’ll have until Sept.
-14, 2024 to submit any permissible corrections.
+The deadline for the 2023-24 award year is June 30, 2024, although you’ll have until Sept.
+14, 2024, to submit any permissible corrections.

 - State: Each state has its own FAFSA deadline.
-The Federal Student Aid website lists each state’s individual deadline, some of which are as early as a few months after the application opens.
+The Federal Student Aid website lists each state’s deadline, some of which are as early as a few months after the application opens.

 - College: Each college has its own FAFSA deadline.
 Check with your school’s financial aid office or your school counselor to make sure that you stay on track.

 Even though the FAFSA stays open for over a year, it’s best not to wait for the deadline.
 The federal deadline is the closest thing to a FAFSA due date, but you will also want to adhere to state and school deadlines.
 Some aid is awarded on a first-come, first-served basis, so the earlier you apply, the better your chances of qualifying for free funding like grants.
 A rule of thumb is to apply as soon as possible after Oct.
 1.

 The FAFSA asks for your personal information, your financial information, your family’s financial information (if filing as a dependent), your household information and what schools you want to send your FAFSA to.
 Some questions to expect are:

 - What is the highest level of school completed by your parents?

-- What college degree or certificate will you be working on when you begin the 2023-24 school year?
+- What college degree or certificate will you work on when you begin the 2023-24 school year?

 - How much did you earn from working in 2021?